oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsRetailProductGroupCreateRequest.md

 NewCatalogsRetailProductGroupCreateRequestWithDefaults instantiates a new CatalogsRetailProductGroupCreateRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCatalogId

+`func (o *CatalogsRetailProductGroupCreateRequest) GetCatalogId() string`

+GetCatalogId returns the CatalogId field if non-nil, zero value otherwise.

+### GetCatalogIdOk

+`func (o *CatalogsRetailProductGroupCreateRequest) GetCatalogIdOk() (*string, bool)`

+GetCatalogIdOk returns a tuple with the CatalogId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCatalogId

+`func (o *CatalogsRetailProductGroupCreateRequest) SetCatalogId(v string)`

+SetCatalogId sets CatalogId field to given value.

 ### GetCatalogType